ropensci/rrricanes/README.md

 rrricanes
 =========

 `rrricanes` is a R library that extracts information from available archives on past and current tropical cyclones.
 Currently, archives date back to 1998.
-This is considered "raw data" in the sense that information extracted is from then real-time advisories.

 Data can be obtained for cyclones in the north Atlantic (considered the Atlantic Basin) and north-eastern Pacific (the East Pacific Basin from 140°W and eastward, and Central Pacific Basin from 140°W to 180°W).